 Install Chrome OS

 1. Now that you have booted into Linux Mint, click on the network icon at the bottom-right corner and connect to WiFi or Ethernet.
-The Chrome OS installer will need an active internet connection to download some libraries and dependencies.
+The Chrome OS installer will need an active internet connection to download some necessary libraries and dependencies.

-2. Now, open “Computer” on desktop and move to the drive where you have stored the “Chrome OS folder“.
+2. Now, open “Computer” on the desktop and move to the drive where you have stored the “Chrome OS folder“.